Get free admission tickets and big savings on top attractions, museums, shopping and tours with the Berlin Welcome Card All Inclusive.

 The Berlin Welcome Card All Inclusive is available for 48 hours, 72 hours, 4, 5, or 6 days.
 Get the best value out of the shorter versions by entering a major sight in the final hour of validity.
 The day versions are valid until midnight on the last day, so use early morning on the first day.

 Given the name, it is somewhat ironic that public transportation must be added separately but this option does add considerable further savings.
+(The main reason is that transportation cannot currently be included in mobile tickets.)
 Transportation may be added to the adult tickets only, as up to three children are allowed for free onto Berlin public transportation with an adult pass.
 The transportation pass covers Berlin ABC – all of Berlin, including both Tegel and Schönefeld airports, Potsdam (Schloss Sans Souci) and Oranienburg (Sachsenhausen).

 The card is automatically activated at the first moment of use.
 The transportation option is a separate paper ticket – stamp it in the yellow validation machines on buses or station platforms on the first time of use only.
 (After that simply show the ticket to the driver or inspector on request.)